Remember the children murdered in 2018 by a parent with

 California Protective Parents Association

 Former California Superior Court Judge DeAnn Salcido blows the whistle on corrupt Family Law System in this video radio show.
 Her first year on the bench she had a CPS case in Family Court with allegations of molestation.
-The more experienced judge taught her that many times these claims are made to get back at a parent and to be suspicious of claims.

 In order to understand better what happened to my friend and so very many good moms, I attended the Battered Mother’s Custody Conference where I met mothers from across the U.S. who had been abused by partners and then by family court personnel---good mothers whose contact with their children had been terminated or severely limited when the mothers mentioned child abuse.

 Dr. Mo Theresa Hannah started BMCC to give protective parents support, education and resources to fight their court battles.
 Just knowing they aren’t alone helps a lot.
 I heard desperately sad (and amazingly similar) stories.
 The similarity in stories is not coincidental.
 As a child protection worker in the late 80’s to mid 90’s, I was warned to be skeptical of sex abuse reports in the context of divorce.

 House of Representatives